 Record number file for unclaimed property

-Treasurer Kate Marshall said her office received more than 11,131 claims to recover unclaimed property in June.
+Treasurer Kate Marshall says her office received more than 11,131 claims to recover unclaimed property in June.

 That’s a record, some 4,600 more than the previous high mark for June.